Voter registration extension added thousands of new voters to rolls

-TUCSON (KVOA) - Six days later, it’s still too close to call here in the desert.
+TUCSON (KVOA) - Six days later and it’s still too close to call here in the desert.

 President-Elect Joe Biden holds a narrow lead over President Donald Trump as the final batches of ballots start to get counted.